SCPR/embeditor-rails/README.md

 When initializing the global `Embeditor.Base` object, you may specify configuration for individual adapters.

-The `plugin` object is for configuring the adapter.
-The properties depends on the adapter.

 The `display` object is for configuring display options.
 Properties:
 * `placement` - the method to use for placing the embed, such as `before`, `after`, or `replace`.
 Default is `after`.